yashtanu/KISAANMATE--way-of-green-revolution/README.md

-# KISAANMATE--way-of-green-revolution
+# kisaanmate

-A farmer oriented mobile application for detecting early stage plant diseases
+A farmer centric mobile applicatiob for disease detection